 Kuehn, L. (Expected defense: Spring 2017).
 An Exploration of Appreciative Inquiry's Potential to Increase the Influence of Analytics on Strategic Decision Making. (working title).
 DBA Program

 Research and Scholarship

-Shoemaker, D., Kohnke, A., & Sigler, K. (scheduled for Feb 2016).
+Shoemaker, D., Kohnke, A., & Sigler, K. (in production, scheduled for Feb 2016 print).
 CyberSecurity: A Guide to the National Initiative for Cybersecurity Education (NICE) Framework 2.0.
 London: CRC Press, Taylor & Francis Group.

 Shoemaker, D. & Kohnke, A. (2015).
 Cyberscience or Cybersystem: Can You Be Secure When You're Not Secure?.
 CyberTalk, Issue 7, 54-56.

 Shoemaker, D. & Kohnke, A. (2015).
 Seeing the Entire Elephant: Or, You're Not Secure if You're Not Secure.
 U.S. Cybersecurity, 3(6), 67-69.

 Kohnke, A., Cole, M. L., & Bush, R. G. (2014) Incorporating UTAUT Predictors for Understanding Home Care Patient’s and Clinician’s Acceptance of Healthcare Telemedicine Equipment: The Moderating Effect of Self-Efficacy, Anxiety, and Attitude.
 Journal of Technology Management & Innovation, 9(2), 29-41.